The Best Carpet for Your Home

-Choosing the right carpet for you and your family can be a little bit confusing.
-What fabric is best?
-Nylon, Triexta, PET, Olefin!
+Choosing the best carpet for you and your family can be a little bit confusing.
+Which fabric is right for your needs: Nylon, Triexta, PET (Polyethylene Terephthalate or polyester), Olefin?
 What is a “Tuft Twist” rating?
-Besides the questions you may have about the types of carpet, you will also need to evaluate your family lifestyle, your budget and the layout of your home.
-So, let’s take this step by step, and help you figure out how to choose the right carpet for your home.
+Besides the questions you may have about the types of carpet, you will also need to consider your family lifestyle, your budget, and the layout of your home before making a decision.

 - How many people live in your household?

 - Do you have children, elderly individuals, or pets living in your home?

 - Do you have a mudroom or entry area where shoes can be removed when you walk in the door before walking on your carpets?